rezonant/razmin/README.md

 ;
 ```

-When this is executed, it will instruct Razmin to find and `import` all matching test files
+When this is executed, it will instruct Razmin to find and `require()` all matching test files
 in the context of the suite you are defining. `run()` causes the tests to be run, results to
 be printed, and the process exited with either success or failure.

 **Important**: The file extensions are important here.
 In most cases you will be running your tests on the compiled Javascript, so `.js` is appropriate.
 In this case, using patterns ending
-with `.ts` **will not execute your tests**.
+with `.ts` will not execute your tests, even if they were originally authored as Typescript.

 If you are not running your tests in Node.js you may want to solve this another way.